Skip to main content

 This explanation is a bit brief and Linux/Debian-centric.
 Sorry about that.

-With regard to the PHP/ Webserver/Operating System layer, there is no predefined 'administrator' role.
-There are however the operating system users root (on Unix-based systems) and administrator on Windows-based systems.
-In Virtualbox, we often use mdis, or vagrant.
-You choose that name at time of first installation.
+With regard to the PHP/Webserver/Operating System layer, there is no predefined 'administrator' role.
+There are, however, the operating system users root (on Unix-based systems) and administrator on Windows-based systems.
+In VirtualBox, we often use mdis or vagrant.
+You choose that name at the time of first installation.
 These OS users have a role equivalent to the sysadmin _administrator_ role in the frontend.
 They have the sudo role.
-As "Sudoers" (opens new window) they can (must) do everything inside the host OS and the guest OS, in particular:
+As "Sudoers"open in new window, they can (must) do everything inside the host OS and the guest OS, in particular:

 • installation tasks on the host system and within the VirtualBox guest